 Impose password requirements on application users when they onboard or change their password to require a minimum length, case, numbers, and special character counts.

 Password Reset Flow

 When a user forgets their password, you can trigger a custom email from your own custom email addresses to send to your user email account with a code to reset their password.

 The RSA standard is sufficiently secure so as not to be cracked through a simple brute force method – it is also the basis for cryptographic signatures with blockchain and all crypto-currencies.
 Asymmetric RSA encryption is based on a simple concept; if a message is encrypted (or signed) with a private key, that message can only be decrypted with a single public key – in the matching key pair.

 In the JWT standard, the payload is in fact not encrypted; the only encrypted piece is the signature which is produced by running an RS256 encryption hash using a private key on the header and the payload of the JWT token.
-The signature provides proof to the MongoDB Realm instance that the JWT token originated from the CosyncJWT system, and not some malicious third party.
+The signature provides proof to the MongoDB App Service instance that the JWT token originated from the CosyncJWT system, and not some malicious third party.

-JSON Web Tokens (or JWT) is the secure mechanism through which the CosyncJWT service provides identity management to a MongoDB Realm application.
+JSON Web Tokens (or JWT) is the secure mechanism through which the CosyncJWT service provides identity management to a MongoDB App Services application.
 The CosyncJWT service stores a user’s handle and password in an encrypted database.
 When an application needs to validate the credentials of a user, it defers this task to CosyncJWT.